goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/data-analysis.md

 title: Data Analysis
 ---

-**Following proper procedures for data analysis and following appropriate methods ensure the validity and reliability of your findings, leading to credible and reproducible results.**
+{% include roadmap-zoom-title.html cssClass="data-analysis" title="Following proper procedures for data analysis and following appropriate methods ensure the validity and reliability of your findings, leading to credible and reproducible results." %}

   - **Follow any analysis methods planned in any protocols or preregistrations**, and if deviations are required, **document these**.